StructuredLabs/preswald/stack_overflow_developer_trends/README.md

 Error: Unable to load dataset.
 Please ensure the data file is in the 'data/' directory.
 ```
 ✅ **Solution:** Follow the dataset download instructions above and place the dataset files inside `data/` before running the app.

-### Issue: Country Select Boxes Not Updating Immediately
-In the **Compare Countries** section, when modifying the selected checkboxes for filtering countries, the **country dropdowns may not refresh immediately**.
-This appears to be a limitation in the current implementation of Preswald UI components.

-✅ **Workaround:** If the country dropdowns do not update after modifying checkboxes, try switching to a different dashboard tab (e.g., "Experience vs. Compensation") and then switching back.

-We will update the implementation if a better solution becomes available.